john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 > When writing commit messages: remember your audience.

-It may be that you need to look back this commit two years from now, and you have entirely forgotten about it, and you need a good, quick refresher.
-Or it might be that some stranger needs to figure out what was going on here 4 years from now, and they are looking at 100 other commits in the commit history too.
+It may be that you need to look back this commit two years from now.
+Maybe you will have entirely forgotten about this work, and you need a good, quick refresher.
+Or it might be that some stranger needs to figure out what you did here 4 years from now, and they are looking at 100 other commits in the commit history too.
 Try to keep your explanations clear, but also concise enough that busy people have time to read them.

 ### Commit Best Practices

-We should aim to make a commit every time we have done one _thing_ as a unit: we solved one bug, we built one small feature, something you can describe as logically separate.
+We should aim to make a commit every time we have done one _thing_ as a unit: we solved one bug, we built one feature, one logical thing.
 If you find yourself describing multiple changes that happened in a commit, your commit might be too big.

-Ideally, every commit in an estabilished project would leave the project in a working state.
-(That's not always possible, but it's nice when it is.)
+Ideally, every commit in an estabilished project would leave the project in a functional state.

 Also, try never to commit any file over 5MB.
-Do not confuse Git with a hard drive backup program.
-There actually _is_ a tool out there, called "Git Large File System" that allows for larger files in Git.
-But that's not recommended, or even maybe a good idea to ever use.
-Git is to store _code_, not _data_.
+Do not confuse Git with a hard drive backup.
+Git is used to store _code_ not _data_.

 ### Skipping the Staging Area

-If you want to bipass the Staging Area workflow, you can `git commit --all` or:
+If you want to bipass the staging area workflow, you can `git commit --all` or:

 ```shell
 git commit -a -m "Commiting all changes - skipping the Staging Area"
 ```

-But this is definitely meant as a convenience method, for people who know exactly what is going on and want to move fast and be dangerous.
+But this is meant as a convenience method, for people who know exactly what is going on and want to move fast and be dangerous.
 This is also a good time for us to talk about the `.gitignore` file.

 ### But...
 That's not how I learned it!

 Perhaps you have been using Git for a while and you have a slightly different workflow from the two listed above.
 Sure, that's possible.
-Git has all kinds of little helper features built it to make your life easier, and to help save you typing precious key strokes.
-What I am outlining here in this guide is not EVERY way to do things in Git, but the original way Git provided.
-The idea is to provide a clear understanding of the Staging Area interactions.
-If you want to use a short cut, great!
-As long as you understand what Git is doing.
+Git has all kinds of helper features built it to make your life easier, mostly to help save you precious key strokes.
+This guide does not attempt to show EVERY way to do things in Git, but an original way that provides a clear understanding of how we interact with the staging area.

 ## .gitignore

-In most code bases there are files that get created while using the code that we don't want to add to our repository.
+In most code bases there are files that get created while using the code that you don't want to add to your repository.

-For instance, if your code base generates log files, we don't need to share or synchronize those with othe team members.
+For instance, if your code base generates log files, you won't need to share or synchronize those with othe team members.
 Similarly, depeneding on your programming language, compiled binary files are not included in a Git repository.
-Since another person on your team might be developing in a slightly different environment, compiled binaries are typically left out of Git repos.

 > Git repositories are only meant for code: not log files or compiled binaries.